Uniswap/docs/SDK_versioned_docs/version-3.0.0/subgraph/subgraph-example.md

 ### Token Daily Aggregated

-You can fetch aggregate data about a specific token over a day.
-This query gets 10-day volume data for the UNI token ordered from oldest to newest.
+You can fetch aggregate data about a specific token over a 24-hour period.
+This query gets 10-days of the 24-hour volume data for the UNI token ordered from oldest to newest.

 ```
 {